databio/pepatac/docs/install.md

 Now you'll need to tell the pipeline where you saved the singularity image.
 You can either create an environment variable called `$SIMAGES` that points to the folder where your image is stored, or you can tweak the `pipeline_interface.yaml` file so that the `compute.singularity_image` attribute is pointing to the right location on disk.

 If your containers are set up correctly, then you can skip the next section about installing software.
 So, jump to [obtaining refgenie assemblies](install.md#21-download-refgenie-assemblies).
+You can also go straight to reading more detailed instructions on [running the pipeline in a container](howto/use-container.md).

 ### 1.2.2: Install software requirements natively